bparanj/crystal/programming/javascript/vue/sidebar.md

 #### 1. Create `content` Directory and Add Markdown Files

-Create a `content` directory at the root of your Nuxt project if it doesn’t exist:
+Create a `content` directory at the root of the Nuxt project:

 ```
 my-nuxt-app/